marcothms/aquabot/README.md

 + **OPTIONAL:** A virtual environment can be created at this point

-+ Use `pip install --user -r requirements.txt` to install all dependencies needed for the bot
++ Use `pip install -r requirements.txt` to install all dependencies needed for the bot

 + Create a `config` file as described below